KonstantinKlepikov/myknowlegebase/notes/fastapi-template-backend.md

 Flower, administration of Celery tasks: http://localhost:5555

-Traefik UI, to see how the routes are being handled by the proxy: http://localhost:8090
+[[traefik]] UI, to see how the routes are being handled by the proxy: http://localhost:8080

 To check the logs, run: